 - Cool for a few minutes – cooling the chips after they’re out of the oven helps them firm up even more.
 A few minutes is all that’s needed.

 - Store – store the chips in an air-tight container to prevent the chips from absorbing any moisture from the air.
 If the chips lose their crispiness over time, you can put them in a warm oven to get the moisture out of them.

 Ingredients for Veggie Chips from Root Vegetables

 Have you ever had Terra chips?
-If you don’t know what I’m talking about, Terra chips are veggie chips made from root vegetables, including sweet potato, yam, beet, carrot, taro, parsnip, yucca, and bataba.
+If you don’t know what I’m talking about, Terra chips are veggie chips made from root vegetables, including sweet potato, yam, beet, carrot, taro, parsnip, and yucca.
 Not only do they have a very vibrant flavor, delectable crunch, and a very short list of ingredients, but they are also super expensive.

 Terra chips were one of the reasons I started making my own chips at home.
 Making chips from root vegetables is a bit harder than making chips from leafy greens, but it is possible to make even root vegetable chips perfectly crispy by following the guidelines below.

 - Slice them thin – the thinner they are, the easier it will be to get them crisp.
 Water needs to reach the surface in order to evaporate.
 So the larger the surface (more area for the water to evaporate) and the lower the volume (less water overall), the better.